 In addition to retesting and reviews, federal officials are also auditing the lab to determine how the mistakes occurred and whether disciplinary action should be taken.
 CDC officials have stated that the DC lab is the only health care provider to have improperly handled Zika testing, which will likely lead to millions of dollars in legal claims.

 In their recent update, officials have stated that there have been no reports of microcephaly among babies recently born in DC.
-However, there still remains concerns over whether children born to mothers who received false positives have other birth defects and complications, as some disorders may not present themselves until a year or more following birth.
+However, there still remain concerns over whether children born to mothers who received false positives have other birth defects and complications, as some disorders may not present themselves until a year or more following birth.
 These defects may include:

 - Impaired growth